open/close all folders

 - In particular, Pet Sematary is full of Adult Fear and based on a real incident where King stopped his son from almost getting run over by a truck.
 He couldn't shake thoughts of what would have happened if he failed, and wrote a novel around it.

-- Winston's fear of rats and its use against him in the Room 101 scene in 1984 was inspired by George Orwell's personal fear of rats.
+- Winston's fear of rats and its use against him in the Room 101 scene in Nineteen Eighty-Four was inspired by George Orwell's personal fear of rats.
 On a larger scale the novel itself was also the sum of all his fears about totalitarianism and especially the way language was used in propaganda.

 - Stephen Colbert in The Colbert Report warns his viewers about how bears are godless killing machines.
 Inspired by a phobia he had as a child of bears attacking him in his room.

 - Babylon 5: Londo's dream about standing on his homeworld and watching the sky fill with black, spider-shaped spaceships was based on a nightmare of J.M.S., the series creator.
 (Of course, JMS's dream, unlike Londo's, wasn't prophetic.
 We hope.)

 - The Third Doctor story "Planet of the Spiders" features Giant Spiders that jump up and latch onto people's backs, and they are horrible.
 Robert Sloman was a terrible arachnophobe.